Academic Policy and Procedures (with Annotations)

 4.3.3.1 Phase I Work Hours

-The maximum number of hours students may be scheduled in instructor-led and self-directed learning activities in Phase I courses is five (5) per day and 25 per week.
+The maximum number of hours students may be scheduled in instructor-led and assigned self-study learning activities in Phase I courses is five (5) per day and 25 per week.
 Generally, Phase I course activities are scheduled each day from 9:00AM to 12:00PM and 1:00PM to 3:00PM.

 4.3.3.2 Phases II and III Work Hours

 The School of Medicine adheres to the Accreditation Council for Graduate Medical Education (ACGME) duty hour requirements for workload.
-Students are encouraged to report any violations of the eighty (80) hour limit and/or duty hour rules.
-Specifically, students may not be requested to work more than eighty (80) hours per week, averaged over a four (4) week period, inclusive of all in-house call activities.
-Duty periods must not exceed twenty four (24) hours in duration.
+Students are encouraged to report any violations of the 80-hour limit and/or duty hour rules.
+Specifically, students may not be requested to work more than 80 hours per week, averaged over a four-week period, inclusive of all in-house call activities.
+Duty periods must not exceed 24 hours in duration.
 Specifically, duty hours are defined as all clinical and academic activities related to the program; i.e., patient care (both inpatient and outpatient), administrative duties relative to patient care, the provision for transfer of patient care, time spent in-house during call activities, and scheduled activities, such as conferences.
 Duty hours do not include reading or preparation time spent away from the duty site.
-Students must be provided with one (1) day in seven (7) free from all educational and clinical responsibilities, averaged over a four (4) week period, inclusive of call.
+Students must be provided with one day in seven free from all educational and clinical responsibilities, averaged over a four-week period, inclusive of call.
 Adequate time for rest and personal activities must be provided.
-Adequate time is defined as a minimum of eight (8) hour time period provided between all daily duty periods and after in-house call.
+Adequate time is defined as a minimum of eight-hour time period provided between all daily duty periods and after in-house call.
 See the Stony Brook University Hospital Graduate Medical Education (GME) Duty Hours Policy for detailed information.

 4.4 Enrollment

-Students must be registered for a minimum of twelve (12) weeks of coursework per medical school term to be considered active.
-There are a total of eight (8) terms during the four (4) years required for the MD degree.
+Students must be registered at full-time status per medical school term to be considered active.
+There are a total of eight terms during the four years required for the MD degree.
 All blocks/holds in SOLAR must be resolved in order to be enrolled to avoid incurring late registration fees.

 4.5 Absences

-Course requirements - including attendance requirements - are determined by course directors within the guidelines for managing courses found in the Course Director’s Handbook.
-Hence it is the course director who has the authority to determine the nature of any make-up work.
-When a student is excused from required course activities, the Dean's office will notify the course director, and it is the student's responsibility to arrange for and complete the make-up work in a timely fashion.
+Course requirements - including attendance requirements - are determined by course/clerkship directors within the guidelines for managing courses found in the Course Director’s Handbook.
+Hence it is the course/clerkship director who has the authority to determine the nature of any make-up work.
+When a student is excused from required course activities, the Dean's office will notify the course/clerkship director, and it is the student's responsibility to arrange for and complete the make-up work in a timely fashion.

 Students may be excused from mandatory coursework in certain circumstances with the approval of the Associate Dean for Student Affairs.
 Students enter their request for an excused absence in CBase (under Document/Excused Absence).
 Requests for excused absences on scheduled exam days will generally not be approved.
 The following are the only valid reasons for requesting an excused absence:

-- Medical illness or checkup, including care for an ill dependent (e.g. parent, child).
+1. Medical illness or checkup, including care for an ill dependent (e.g. parent, child).
 A doctor’s note must be submitted to the Office of Student Affairs or uploaded to CBase within 14 days of the date of the absence.
 If no note is provided, the excused absence will convert to an unexcused absence.
+Students must submit an absence request due to illness on or before the missed day.
+Retroactive requests will not be approved.

-An absence for any other reason will be noted as unexcused.
 In general, students may not accumulate more than ten (10) excused absences per year.
 Students who accumulate more than ten (10) absences in a given year may be invited to CAPP.
-Students who accumulate three (3) or more unexcused absences will meet with the Associate Dean for Student Affairs.
-Students who accumulate five (5) or more unexcused absences may be invited to CAPP.

 Students requesting to attend professional conferences must be in good standing at the time of the conference.
 No student shall request an excused absence to attend more than three conferences throughout medical school.